Glyndebourne tickets 2018 | Glyndebourne Festival

 The famous Glyndebourne Festival showcases a spectacular array of musical flair across many weeks in the summer, and audiences flock from far and wide to enjoy not only the fine music but also the ambience, the beautiful surroundings and the luxury hospitality that is unmatched at any other operatic festival.

 Glyndebourne opera house stands next to the country home of one John Christie, and is now run by his grandson, Gus.
-The ‘family business’, as it were, has always been preoccupied with artistic excellence and talent, and for over 75 years, this has remained the touchstone of everything Glyndebourne stands for.
+The ‘family business’, as it were, has always been preoccupied with artistic excellence and talent, and for Decades, this has remained the touchstone of everything Glyndebourne stands for.

 About the Glyndebourne Festival